2005 Canadian Professional Soccer League season

 The 2005 Canadian Professional Soccer League season was the 8th season for the Canadian Professional Soccer League.
-The season began on May 21, 2005 and concluded on October 10, 2005 with Oakville Blue Devils defeating Vaughan Shooters 2-1 to win their first CPSL Championship.
+The season began on May 21, 2005, and concluded on October 10, 2005, with Oakville Blue Devils defeating Vaughan Shooters 2–1 to win their first CPSL Championship.
 The final was played at Esther Shiner Stadium, which gave North York Astros a playoff wildcard match.
 In the regular season the Vaughan Shooters won their first Eastern Conference title, while Hamilton Thunder secured their third Western Conference title.
 The league increased in membership with the return of the Laval Dynamites.
 For the first time in the league's history the CPSL introduced a Women's Canada Cup tournament, which included 6 district all-star teams from the existing men's soccer districts.

-Changes from 2004 season
+Changes from the 2004 season

 The season saw the resignation of chairman/president Vince Ursini in order to fully devote his time to his Ontario Soccer Association duties.
 His replacement was the CPSL management consultant Cary Kaplan to the newly created position of CPSL Commissioner.
 The league increased to 12 teams with the return of Laval Dynamites, while the Metro Lions relocated to the Halton Region territory to form the Oakville Blue Devils.
-The Brampton Hitmen were sold to Joe Fuliere, and renamed the team to the Brampton Stallions.
+The Brampton Hitmen were sold to Joe Fuliere, who renamed the team to the Brampton Stallions.